eml-eda/messy/docs/getting-started.md

 ## Run some examples

 There are a few examples in `examples` folder, try one of them as is shown in [Simulator](simulator.md).

-You can use one of the configuration or define a new one following the documentation in [Codegen](codegen.md).